FloodGroup/WorldDynamicPOP/README.md

 # WorldDynamicPOP

-A two-stage pipeline for generating and spatially downscaling dynamic (time-varying) population grids, combining mobile phone trajectory data with building morphology and land-use information.
+A two-stage pipeline for generating and spatially downscaling dynamic (time-varying) population grids, combining synthetic mobility trajectory data with building morphology and land-use information.

 ## Overview